Updated: 10/5/2023 | Oahu Travel Guide

 - Manoa Falls Trail (1.7 miles): An easy out and back trail that ends at the 150-foot Manoa Falls waterfall in the heart of the lush Manoa Valley.
 Right after Diamond Head Crater, this is one of the best hikes on Oahu and is another place in Hawaii that has been the set for Jurassic Park and Lost.
 The highlight of the hike is at the very end where you’ll find the incredible Manoa Falls, a 150-foot waterfall with a stunning pool.
 The trailhead is located at the end of Manoa Road adjacent to the Lyon Arboretum.
 Pay a $5 parking fee.

-They call these blowholes because they resemble the action that whales do to expel water from their bodies, by pushing it through their blowholes!
+They call these formations blowholes because they resemble the action that whales take to expel water from their bodies, by pushing it through their blowholes!

 #3 Spend the day at Hanauma Bay